MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 - Use VM-to-VM affinity when VMs that support your application need fault tolerance, or when you want to optimize host performance through resource distribution.
 - For VMs that are deployed with high availability or clustering within Azure VMware Solution, create anti-affinity rules to keep those VMs apart and on separate hosts.

-## Deploy a VMware vSAN
+## Deploy VMware vSAN

 *Impact: Reliability, Performance efficiency*

 To design a well-architected Azure VMware Solution with storage, you need to plan for adequate data protection and redundancy.

-An Azure VMware Solution vSAN uses local storage resources from the VMware ESXi hosts within an Azure VMware Solution cluster to create a distributed, shared-storage infrastructure.
+An Azure VMware Solution virtual storage area network (vSAN) uses local storage resources from the VMware ESXi hosts within an Azure VMware Solution cluster to create a distributed, shared-storage infrastructure.
 The vSAN provisioning must adequately meet current and future storage needs.
 You can use storage area network (SAN) storage policies to define the characteristics and behaviors of the storage that your VMs use.
 You can use policies to configure data protection, performance, and space efficiency settings according to the specific requirements of your workloads.
 The default storage policy in Azure VMware Solution is redundant.
 As a result, if your machines require copying data to extra vSAN nodes, create another policy to ensure that the data meets your enhanced redundancy requirements.

 ##### Recommendations